seankim658/codeprompts/docs/setup.md

 ## Running the Tool

 You can run the tool by passing the full path to the executable.
-However, for convenience, you have several options to run it without specifying the full path each time.
+However, for convenience, you have a couple options to run it without specifying the full path each time:

-1. Create Alias
+1. Create an Alias

 Open your shell configuration file (`~/.bashrc`, `~/.zshrc`, `~/.config/fish/config.fish`, etc) and add: